Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 The continuo has its own persistent figure, a rising arpeggio, combining a sense of firm rootedness with more upward striving as the instruments, on each utterance, stretch to attain the upper note.

-The words of the second line 'and bear with us even yet' is an obvious example of word painting as the singer tries, but seems unable to rise above the re-iterated note of c (bars 14-16).
+The words of the second line 'and bear with us, even yet' provide an obvious example of word painting as the singer tries, but seems unable to rise above the re-iterated note of c (bars 14-16).

 The structure of the aria is that of a traditional da capo.

 The tenor recitative also contains images of striving upwards.
-It mentions our guilt which Himmel steigt----to heaven climbs----and here the melodic line is characterised by upward leaps.
+It mentions our guilt which 'to heaven climbs'---- Himmel steigt---and here the melodic line is characterised by upward leaps.
 The following twisted and tortuous melody expresses the soul attempting to emerge from a condition of guilt and searching for that place of comfort which the final string cadence underlines.

 Dürr (p 323) interestingly notes that this stanza was absent from the printed text and he conjectures that Bach may have written it himself and inserted it, principally for structural reasons.